 2. Real-Time Production and Process Monitoring

 The era of real-time production and process monitoring is here.
-From small and medium-sized manufacturing companies to global leaders, all are adopting real-time production and process monitoring at a quick pace.
-Improving manufacturing execution, production efficiency and increasing the percentage of orders delivered on time to customers are just a few of the many factors driving cloud ERP adoption to support real-time production and process monitoring.
+From small and medium-sized manufacturing companies to global leaders, all are adopting real-time production and process monitoring at a quickening pace.
+Improving manufacturing execution, production efficiency and increasing the percentage of orders delivered on time to customers are just a few of the many factors driving cloud ERP adoption.

 3. Support for Shorter Lead Times and Schedule Adjustments